-At March 31, 2013 EUR Fixed EUR Floating (in millions s of euro) Borrowing profile before swap transactions 1,025.3 2,473.0 Interest rate swaps - Debt swapped from floating to fixed 1,293.3 (1.293.3) Borrowing profile after swap transactions 2,318.6 1,179.7
+At March 31, 2014 EUR Fixed EUR Floating (in million s of euro) Borrowing profile before swap transactions 945.1 2,138.5 Interest rate swaps - Debt swapped from floating to fixed 1,098.9 (1,098.9) Borrowing profile after swap transactions 2,044.0 1,039.6

-The weighted-average interest rate on the cumulative borrowings under these facilities of &3,498.3 million at March 31, 2013 was 2.5%.
+The weighted-average interest rate on the cumulative borrowings under these facilities of €3,083.6 million at March 31, 2014 was 2.49%.
 Ryanair's ability to obtain additional loans pursuant to each of the facilities to finance the price of future Boeing 737-800 aircraft purchases is subject to the issuance of further bank commitments and the satisfaction of various contractual conditions.
+In addition, as a result of the Company obtaining a BBB+ (stable) credit rating from Standard & Poor's and Fitch Ratings and following Ryanair's recent issuance in June 2014 of an unsecured eurobond in the amount of €850.0 million with a coupon of 1.875% with a tenor of 7 years that are guaranteed by Ryanair Holdings, the Company may decide in the future to issue additional debt from through the capital markets to finance future aircraft deliveries.
 These conditions include, among other things, the execution of satisfactory documentation, the requirement that Ryanair perform all of its obligations under the Boeing agreements and provide satisfactory security interests in the aircraft (and related assets) in favor of the lenders and Ex-Im Bank, and that Ryanair not suffer a material adverse change in its conditions or prospects (financial or otherwise).

 As part of its Ex-Im Bank guarantee-based financing of the Boeing 737-800s, Ryanair has entered into certain lease agreements and related arrangements.
-Pursuant to these arrangements, legal title to the 210 aircraft delivered and remaining in the fleet as of March 31, 2013 rests with a number of United States special purpose vehicles (the "SPVs") in which Ryanair has no equity or other interest.
+Pursuant to these arrangements, legal title to the 210 aircraft delivered and remaining in the fleet as of March 31, 2014 rests with a number of United States special purpose vehicles (the "SPVs").
 The SPVs are the borrowers of record under the loans made or to be made under the facilities, with all of their obligations under the loans being guaranteed by Ryanair Holdings.

-The shares of the SPVs (which are owned by an unrelated charitable association) are in turn pledged to a security trustee in favor of Ex-Im Bank and the lenders.
+These Aircraft are financed using a standard Ex-Im Bank "orphan" ownership structure.
+The shares of the SPVs (which are owned by an unrelated charitable association and not by Ryanair) are in turn pledged to a security trustee in favor of Ex-Im Bank and the lenders.
 Ryanair operates each of the aircraft pursuant to a finance lease it has entered into with the SPVs, the terms of which mirror those of the relevant loans under the facilities.
 Ryanair has the right to purchase the aircraft upon termination of the lease for a nominal amount.
 Pursuant to this arrangement, Ryanair is considered to own the aircraft for accounting purposes under IFRS.
 Ryanair does not use special purpose entities for off-balance sheet financing or any other purpose which results in assets or liabilities not being reflected in Ryanair's consolidated financial statements.
+In addition to its purchase option under the finance lease, Ryanair is entitled to receive the balance of any proceeds received in respect of the aircraft that remain after Ex-Im Bank and the lenders are paid what they are owed under the loan guarantees.